openstack/openstack-manuals/doc/cli-reference/source/neutron.rst

   Show quotas for a given tenant.

 ``quota-update``
-  Define tenant's quotas not to use defaults.
+  Update a given tenant's quotas.

 ``rbac-create``
   Create a RBAC policy for a given tenant.